chr1st0scli/RainLisp/RainLisp/Docs/quick-start/streams.md

 -> *6765*

-Notice that `fib-gen` is a procedure that creates the Fibonacci stream by creating a pair of `a` and a promise to call itself recursively, so that our familiar `(cons-stream x (cons-stream y (cons-stream z ...)))` construct is created up to the point dictated by the `at-stream` call.
+Notice that `fib-gen` is a procedure that creates the Fibonacci stream by creating a pair of `a` and a promise to call itself recursively, in a way that our familiar `(cons-stream x (cons-stream y (cons-stream z ...)))` construct is created up to the point dictated by the `at-stream` call.

 Needless to say, every next `a` is the previous `b` and every next `b` is the sum of previous `a` and `b`, which is the Fibonacci sequence definition.
-So, we start with 0 and 1 and we effectively create as much as we require, i.e. we force 20 promises to be fulfilled to get the 21st number in the Fibonacci sequence which is 6765.
+So, we start with 0 and 1 and we effectively create as much as we require, i.e. we force 20 promises to be fulfilled to get the 21st number in the Fibonacci sequence, which is 6765.

 ## Mapping & Filtering
 As mentioned in the beginning of this section, we can combine the expressive elegance of map and filter operations with infinite sequences